suprafrontal/hemato.ai.docs/README.md

 # Original Docs
 Read the original documentation here [https://github.com/slatedocs/slate](https://github.com/slatedocs/slate)

+# Editing the docs

+The file you need to start with is `source/index.html.md`.

 # Development

 At the very first you need to fetch the slate image from docker hub, or build it yourself